 When couples enter the divorce process, they become consumed with dividing their property.
 This involves deciding who will get the house, cars, personal belongings, and cash.
 Division of property extends to pensions and retirement accounts held by both parties.
 Dividing retirement accounts in divorce is a complex process.
 Obtaining assistance from a financial advisor and an expert lawyer for marital property division is recommended–and lawyers provide free consultations to discuss these issues in depth.

-Division of Retirement Property During Divorce
+Division of Retirement Accounts in Divorce

 Some states have laws regarding pension division and the required calculations can be very complicated.
 Divorcing couples may be allowed to negotiate which division method to use and this may result in distribution being delayed until the pension matures.
 Some states permit delay of both division and the percentage determination until pension maturity.
-Couples can protect their legal rights by getting advice from a lawyer for marital property and a financial expert.

 How the Percentage of Retirement Accounts in Divorce is Done